react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigating.md

 :::note

-On Android, React Navigation hooks in to the hardware back button and fires the `goBack()` function for you when the user presses it, so it behaves as the user would expect.
+On Android, React Navigation hooks into the hardware back button and automatically calls `goBack()` when the user presses it, so it behaves as expected.

 :::

-Another common requirement is to be able to go back _multiple_ screens -- for example, if you are several screens deep in a stack and want to dismiss all of them to go back to the first screen.
-In this case, we know that we want to go back to `Home` so we can use `popTo('Home')`.
-Another alternative would be `navigation.popToTop()`, which goes back to the first screen in the stack.
+Sometimes you need to go back _multiple_ screens at once.
+For example, if you're several screens deep in a stack and want to go back to the first screen.
+You have two options:

+- `navigation.popTo('Home')` - Go back to a specific screen (in this case, Home)
+- `navigation.popToTop()` - Go back to the first screen in the stack

 ```js name="Going back to specific screen" snack static2dynamic
 import * as React from 'react';